abesto/ams2-career/README.md

 The data shipped with the app is maintained in [this Google Sheet](https://docs.google.com/spreadsheets/d/1v4awipFv6t0RVoDaFyY8n5JgqQFdUKeXmKZN_hwTu0Q/).
-`yarn run update-data` fetches the current contents into the source tree (which is packaged with the app at build time).
+`pnpm run update-data` fetches the current contents into the source tree (which is packaged with the app at build time).

 Contributing: make a pull request :) Ideally add a few tests as well for the code you're adding / changing.